Dornier Do 217: Focus on a heavy bomber

-At the end of August 1938 arguments against the floatplane version arose in favour of a land based aircraft to serve as a torpedo bomber in the Battle of the Atlantic, with its more numerous potential applications, were accepted.
+At the end of August 1938 arguments against the floatplane version were made and proposing a land based aircraft to serve as a torpedo bomber, with more potential applications, were accepted.
 At the beginning of January 1939 the RLM stopped all work on the marine dive bomber version, as its estimated performance was not adequate.

 On 8 July 1939 Dornier issued a manufacturing specification for a glide bomb-deploying version for full maritime use.
 It was to be equipped with unitized BMW 801 engines.
-In contrast to the earlier description of the design, the Do 217 E had a new nose and the nose, cockpit rear, and ventral positions carried one MG 15 each.
-The design was to carry a maximum bomb load of two SC 500 and two SC 250 bombs.
-It was also possible to carry an aerial mine or torpedo, for which the bomb bay had been substantially extended rearwards in the ventral area of the rear fuselage, nearly 70% longer in proportion than what the earlier Do 17Z had possessed.
+The Do 217 E had a new nose and the nose, cockpit rear, and ventral positions carried one MG 15 each.
+It was to carry a maximum bomb load of two SC 500 and two SC 250 bombs.
+It was also possible to carry an aerial mine or torpedo, for which the bomb bay had been substantially extended rearwards, nearly 70% longer than that of the earlier Do 17Z.

-A "clamshell"-like dive brake was fitted aft of the tail, with rear-hinged single dorsal and ventral "petals" to deploy using a jackscrew during anticipated dive bombing missions.
+A "clamshell"-like dive brake was fitted aft of the tail, with rear-hinged single dorsal and ventral panels.
 These features increased the design's weight to 10500 kg.
 Dornier had intended the speed to be in the region of 530 km/h.

 Superficially a bigger Dornier Do 215, and initially powered by the same engines, the Do 217 was actually considerably larger and totally different in both structural and aerodynamic design.
 The first prototype (the Do 217 V1) flew on 4 October 1938, but crashed seven days later during a single-engine flying test.
 The aircraft had been piloted by Rolf Koeppe, a flight commander at the central Erprobungsstelle facility at Rechlin.
 A Dornier mechanic, Eugen Bausenhart was also on board.
 It was found to be underpowered and was not manoeuvrable when compared with contemporary bombers.
 Instability was a problem at first, but modifications such as fixed Handley-Page leading edge slots along the leading edges of the vertical stabilizers helped to improve flight stability.